d3fin3d/staff/guidelines.md

   * Do not stack infractions for related content.
 If a member pastes the same rule breaking content numerous times in quick succession, infract them only once.
 If they continue breaking the same rule after their infraction, infract again.

-  * If a user breaks different rules across different topics, then seperate infractions should be issued.
+  * If a user breaks different rules across different topics, then separate infractions should be issued.
 Spam topics are exempt from this rule and should be done in one infraction.

   * Do not add smileys within infraction messages.
 Infractions exist as a formal warning and/or informal reminder of the rules.
 Including smileys within infraction notices only serves to dilute the importance of the message.